Caregiver & Educator Links

 Helpful Links for Parents

 Whether you are a homeschooling parent or a parent looking to find reliable websites for your child's homework (or for fun!), we want to showcase websites to help!
-Check in periodically, as new sites in different categories will be added.
 We only add websites that have been reviewed and recommended by library and early education journals.

 - If you check out any of the Child's World books, then you can access extra on-line information from its web site.
 Just enter in the title of the book and your children have related web sites to explore!